See how these hot degrees could help you prepare to pursue exciting management roles.

 At the bachelor's level, one option is management information systems (MIS), which could teach you about computer databases, computer security, and networks, explains the College Board.
 Courses generally taken may include managing information systems, ecommerce, emerging technologies, and systems analysis and design.
 "The degree helps you go on the fast track from dealing with users on the help desk as a computer-support specialist, to administration, and then to management," Babb says.

-Potential Career Paths: Computer and Information Systems Manager,
+Potential Career Path: Computer and Information Systems Manager

 If you have experience in the health care field and want the responsibility of managing a facility or department, a master's in health care administration could help you prepare to pursue this role.